Bad Dreams During Pregnancy – Reasons and How to Avoid?

 1. Changing Hormones

 It may sound a bit strange, but your changing pregnancy hormones may make you have nightmares.
 This may happen because of the hormone called cortisol.
-The level of this hormone starts increasing as you become pregnant and it may reach its peak during labour.
+The level of this hormone starts increasing as you become pregnant, and it may reach its peak during labour.
 This particular hormone may be responsible for triggering that part of your brain that may make you see weird or scary images during sleep.
 Hence, you may have nightmares.

-It is extremely normal for a pregnant woman to feel anxious.
+It is extremely normal for a pregnant woman to feel stressed.
 There are so many reasons to be stressed about during pregnancy.
 For example, you will be concerned about your baby’s health and well-being, the birthing process, your health, etc. But stressing or being anxious won’t help.
 Anxiety issues may affect your sleep and result in disrupted sleep.
-This may lead to negative thoughts and emotions, which may culminate into nightmares.
+This may lead to negative thoughts and emotions, which may culminate in nightmares.